Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Pulsars.md

 An experiment to introduce children to pulsars, explain what they are and how they can be used as clocks and to find out about the interstellar medium.

-Last initially checked on 2025-02-08 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2025-02-02 by Tara Doherty (ted37@cam.ac.uk)
+Last initially checked on 2025-02-08 by Daniel Eaton (de354@cam.ac.uk) and double-checked on 2025-02-02 by Tara Doherty (ted37@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->